Welcome to our main living space ideas page, where you can get home living area ideas and access our comprehensive photo galleries for each room type.

 Below is a classic example of a sunroom.
 Not all are all glass like this; some are additions with plenty of windows but a wood frame.

 6. Home Bar

-Home bars, especially mini-bars became popular in the 1960’s (i.e. Mad Men era).
-Some are part of a living room, but these days some houses have full blow bars built as a room – usually adjacent to a rec room, entertainment room or similar.
+Home bars, especially mini-bars, became popular in the 1960s (i.e., the Mad Men era).
+Some are part of a living room, but these days some houses have full-blown bars built as a room – usually adjacent to a rec room, entertainment room, or similar.

 7. Game Room

 A game room is a place where there are games to be played – whether billiards, ping pong, foosball, arcade games, cards, etc. It’s another term for an entertainment room.

 A man cave refers to a “man’s space” in the home – be it in the basement, garage, shed, or otherwise.
 Usually, it includes a bar, games, sofas, TV, etc. There’s no one type of design or set of features.
 It’s just a name given for a man’s space in the home.
 There are “she sheds” that serve the same purpose for women.